amarjeetk123/Seventh-project/readme.md

-# Project-07-  Headphone Sales Web Page
+# Project-07-  Product Home Page
  ##  Hey there ,  I am Amarjeet
  I have built a template of HTML and CSS project using my core css skills